nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Contents

 * TOC
 {:toc}

 ## Introduction

 SplitLah is a CLI program that lets users split bills proportionally amongst themselves after a group outing.
-SplitLah does the work of calculating how much each participant must pay across multiple activities, and keeps track of who has paid and who has not.
+SplitLah does the work of calculating how much each participant must pay across multiple activities, and keeps track of who paid the total bill for each activity.

 Value proposition: